 My research program investigates how social networks promote and constrain psychological adaption, development, and health among ethnically diverse youth in the US and international populations

-How are biological processes, which underpin stress, social status, and immunity, associated with social networks?
+How are biological processes, which underpin stress, social status, and immunity, associated with social network structure and dynamics?

 Decades of research in behavioral endocrinology reveal that the expression of hormone-behavior associations is socially regulated, but this research has only given a limited attention to social networks.
-Together with Dr. Douglas Granger (UC Irvine), I examine associations between hormones, markers of immune system activity, and human social networks.
-Through a combination of network and salivary bioscience methods, we study the activity of these environmentally sensitive biological systems in an ecologically valid setting for social groups.
+Together with Dr. Douglas Granger, I examine associations between hormones, markers of immune system activity, and human social networks.
+Through a combination of network science and salivary bioscience methods, we have been studying how social network structure and dynamics are associated with the activity of these environmentally sensitive biological systems in naturalistic settings for social groups.
 Our results suggest that individual differences in cortisol and testosterone are associated with the structure and dynamics of social networks.
 These findings are among the first to document hormone-network associations in human samples.

-Research in psychoneuroimmunology links social relationships to various immunological mechanisms, but this work has only focused on personal (and not complete) networks.
-We examined associations between indices of mucosal immunity and friendship networks.
+Research in psychoneuroimmunology has linked social relationships to various immunological mechanisms, but this work has only focused on personal (and not complete) networks.
+To address this gap, we examined associations between friendship network structure and an indicator of mucosal immunity.
 Our results suggest that secretory-immunoglobulin A, which provides the first line of defense against infections, is higher among individuals who have more friends in their networks.
 This finding is consistent with social integration theories linking social relationships to better health.